sulu/sulu/UPGRADE.md

 When upgrading also have a look at the changes in the [sulu skeleton](https://github.com/sulu/sulu-minimal/compare/2.0.0-RC1...2.0.0-RC2).

+### Renaming of JS files

+All JavaScript files containing not a constructor but export an instance of a class instead have been renamed to start with a lowercase letter now.

 ### Use yaml files for configuring routes

 All remaining XML route definition files were migrated to use the YAML format.
 Therefore, the following resource paths